Non-English versions of The Simpsons: Arabic

 The show was first broadcast in the area in English with Arabic subtitles on networks like Showtime Arabia and Dubai's One TV, where it received a following in the area.

 The show was finally dubbed into Arabic in September 2005, under the title "Al-Shamshoon" (آل شمشون).
 In addition to being dubbed in Arabic (with subtitles provided for shots including written English, such as the chalkboards), references to alcohol, pork, and numerous other themes have been deleted or significantly modified.
-For instance, Homer drinks soda-pop instead of beer, eats beef sausages and hot dogs as opposed to pork, while shots of him eating bacon and pork rinds were removed entirely, eats ka'ak instead of donuts, and all references to Moe's Tavern were cut.
+For instance, Homer drinks soda-pop instead of beer, and eats beef sausages and hot dogs as opposed to pork, while shots of him eating bacon and pork rinds were removed entirely.
+He also eats ka'ak instead of donuts, and all references to Moe's Tavern were cut.
 References to Rabbi Krustofsky, Krusty the Clown's father, were removed as well.
 According to Richard Poplak of the CBC, an ex-Disney employee in Lebanon told him that, in Poplak's words, "if a TV station can help it, they’ll excise references to Judaism from shows meant for the pan-Arab market."
 Badih Fattouh, MBC 1's acquisitions and drama commissioner head, said, "You must understand that we did not simply dub, but we Arabized the concept, and we toned it down a bit.
 We toned [down] the language—we Arabized it in the cultural sense."

 MBC 1, a company owned by Saudi Arabian sheiks, created the Arabic adaptation.
 Amr Hosny, a scriptwriter who frequently adapts works for the Arab world, served as the writer.
 The creative personalities behind Al-Shamshoon were Egyptian.
 The producers decided to adapt the "classic" episodes, beginning with Season 4, rather than starting with the original episodes.
 The characters were also given typical Arabic names such as Omar, Mona, Beesa and Badr for Homer, Marge, Lisa and Bart, respectively, as part of the retooling, while voices were provided by leading actors including Egyptian film star Mohamed Henedi as "Omar".
 Their hometown "Springfield" was called "Rabeea" (Arabic for spring) and made it look like an American town with a major Arab population.
 Poplak said, "Although Fattouh and MBC will give no figures, the licence fees from 20th Century Fox could not have been cheap."